J&J Medical Connect

 Adapted from: Durgam S, Earley WR, Kozauer SG, et al. Lumateperone as adjunctive therapy in patients with major depressive disorder: results from a randomized, double-blind, phase 3 trial.
 J Clin Psychiatry.
 2025;86(4):25m15848.

-A phase 3, randomized, double-blind, placebo-controlled, multicenter, international study evaluated the efficacy and safety of CAPLYTA adjunctive to ADT in patients with MDD who had an inadequate response to ADT (N=480).
-Patients were randomized (1:1) to receive either CAPLYTA 42 mg (n=242) or placebo (n=238) as adjunctive treatment to ADT for 6 weeks; this was followed by a 1-week safety follow-up period (see Figure: Study Design for Study 502).2
+Durgam et al (2025)2 conducted a phase 3, randomized, double-blind, placebo-controlled, multicenter, international study to evaluate the efficacy and safety of CAPLYTA adjunctive to ADT in patients with MDD who had an inadequate response to ADT (N=480).
+Patients were randomized (1:1) to receive either CAPLYTA 42 mg (n=242) or placebo (n=238) as adjunctive treatment to ADT for 6 weeks; this was followed by a 1-week safety follow-up period (see Figure: Study Design for Study 502).

 A graph with red and black rectangular lines